Explore information related to IBM’s responsible business.

 Our goal is to ensure full compliance with these principles by IBM managers and employees.
 A companion to this document, the IBM Supplier Conduct Principles, governs our relationships with and standards for IBM suppliers.

 Forced, bonded (including debt bondage) or indentured labor; involuntary prison labor; slavery or trafficking of persons shall not be used.
 This includes transporting, harboring, recruiting, transferring, or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.
 There shall be no unreasonable restrictions on workers’ freedom of movement in the facility in addition to unreasonable restrictions on entering or exiting company-provided facilities.
-As part of the hiring process, workers must be provided with a written employment agreement in their native language that contains a description of terms and conditions of employment prior to the worker departing from his or her country of origin.
+As part of the hiring process, workers must be provided with a written employment agreement in their native language (or in a language the worker can understand unless otherwise required by law) that contains a description of terms and conditions of employment prior to the worker departing from his or her country of origin.
 Employment is voluntary and employees shall be free to terminate their employment at any time.
 Employers and agents may not hold or otherwise destroy, conceal, confiscate, or deny access by employees to employees’ identity or immigration documents, such as government-issued identification, passports, or work permits, unless such holdings are required by law.
 Workers shall not be required to pay employers’ or agents’ recruitment fees or other related fees for their employment.
 If any such fees are found to have been paid by workers, such fees shall be repaid to the worker.

 IBM will not exceed maximum hours of work prescribed by law and will appropriately compensate overtime.
 Employees will not be required to work more than 60 hours per week, including overtime, except in extraordinary business circumstances with their consent or where the nature of the position requires such work, such as for exempt employees and employees in executive, managerial or professional positions.
 In countries where the maximum work week is shorter, that standard shall apply.
 Employees shall be allowed at least one day off during every seven day work week.

-IBM will not discriminate in hiring, promotion, training, compensation of employees and employment practices on grounds of race, color, religion, age, nationality, social or ethnic origin, sexual orientation, gender, gender identity and expression, marital status, pregnancy, political affiliation, union membership, protected genetic information or disability, or covered veteran status.
+IBM will not discriminate in hiring, promotion, training, compensation of employees and employment practices on grounds of race, color, religion, age, national origin, social or ethnic origin, caste, sexual orientation, gender, gender identity or expression, marital status, pregnancy, political affiliation, union membership, protected genetic information, disability, covered veteran status or any other characteristics protected by applicable law.
 IBM will create a work environment free of discrimination or harassment based on the noted categories.
 Workers shall be provided with reasonable accommodation for religious practices.
 In addition, workers or potential workers should not be subjected to medical tests or physical exams that could be used in a discriminatory way.

 IBM will treat all employees with respect and dignity and will not use corporal punishment, threats of violence, or other forms of abuse, physical coercion or harassment.
 Disciplinary policies and practices in support of these requirements shall be clearly defined and communicated to workers.